How to Secure Distributed Filters Under Sensor Attacks: Introduction

-The security problems of CPSs have been extensively studied in the literature, involving controller design \cite{cardenas2008secure,mo2009secure}, online optimization \cite{sundaram2018distributed,su2019finite}, machine learning \cite{barreno2006can}, multi-agent consensus \cite{pasqualetti2007distributed}, function calculation \cite{sundaram2010distributed}, etc. Quite a few results related to sensor attacks and attack detections were given based on the centralized framework, where a data center exists.
-The center can process all the compromised observations received from the attacked sensors to estimate the system state.
-Thus, some centralized optimization and design methods were utilized to achieve resilient state estimation and effective attack detection \cite{pasqualetti2013attack,fawzi2014secure,pajic2017attack,pajic2017design,shoukry2017secure,shoukry2018smt,nakahira2018attack,ren2019secure,han2019convex}.
-To find out whether sensors are under attack and to identify the attack signals inserted to the systems, a study on attack detection and identification for CPSs was given in \cite{pasqualetti2013attack}, where the design methods and analysis techniques for centralized monitors were discussed as well.
+{The security problems of CPSs have been extensively studied in the literature based on centralized frameworks, where a data center is able to collect and process the data from all sensors. } To find out whether sensors are under attack and to identify the attack signals inserted to the systems, a study on attack detection and identification for CPSs was given in \cite{pasqualetti2013attack}, where the design methods and analysis techniques for centralized monitors were discussed as well.
+A probabilistic approach was given in \cite{ren2019secure} to estimate a static parameter in a fusion center under sparse FDI sensor attacks.
 To obtain attack-resilient state estimates, some centralized state estimators or observers were proposed based on optimization techniques \cite{fawzi2014secure,pajic2017attack,pajic2017design,shoukry2017secure,shoukry2018smt,han2019convex}, which usually face heavy computational complexity in the brute force search.
-In \cite{fawzi2014secure}, for CPSs suffering sensor attacks, the authors studied the maximum number of attacks that can be detected and corrected and showed that if more than half sensors were attacked, it is impossible to accurately recover the system state.
-In \cite{pajic2017attack,pajic2017design}, the attack-resilient state estimation problems were investigated for noisy systems under sensor attacks.
-The authors analyzed upper bounds of the estimation errors for the estimators based on $l_0$ and $l_1$-norm optimizations.
-In \cite{shoukry2017secure,shoukry2018smt}, the authors considered the secure state estimation problem for sensor attacks by employing satisfiability modulo theory, which in certain cases can harness the complexity in solving the combination optimization with respect to the attacked sensor set.
-In \cite{nakahira2018attack}, the authors proposed a sparse detectability, under which the performance of a Luenberger estimator was analyzed.
-A convex optimization based general state estimator was studied in \cite{han2019convex} for sparse sensor attacks, where the authors analyzed the sufficient and necessary condition for the estimation resilience.
-A probabilistic approach was given in \cite{ren2019secure} to estimate a static parameter in a fusion center under the sparse injecting attacks on sensor observations.

-For the problems of distributed estimation under sensor attacks, since each sensor can only obtain limited information from local observations and neighboring communications, centralized methods could not be easily extended to the distributed scenarios.
-Moreover, the communication topology of a sensor network plays an important role in the design and analysis of distributed estimators \cite{mitra2019byzantine,mitra2019resilient,an2019distributed}.
-In the following, we introduce and compare some related literature on distributed estimation under sensor attacks.